Azure/azure-powershell/src/ResourceMover/docs/New-AzResourceMoverMoveCollection.md

 ```

 ## DESCRIPTION
 Creates or updates a move collection.
+The following types of move collections with move type based on the scenario are supported currently :
+    1. RegionToRegion (Moving resources across regions)
+    2. RegionToZone (Moving resources into a zone within a region)

 ## EXAMPLES